pitsi-Dolo/Digital-Portfolio-Project-Presentation-3/README.md

 > I participated in a mock interview organized as part of the work readiness training.

 > **🟨 T – Task:**
-> I had to simulate a real interview, demonstrating communication, confidence, and professionalism.
+> I had to present myself professionally, answer questions confidently, and demonstrate communication, problem-solving, and critical thinking skills.

 > **🟩 A – Action:**
-> I dressed professionally, researched the “company” beforehand, and practiced good body language.
-I also reflected on the feedback received afterward.
+> I prepared by researching the “company” and its values, reviewed my CV, and practiced answering common technical and behavioral questions.
+> During the mock interview, I maintained eye contact, smiled, and spoke clearly.
+Afterward, I asked for feedback from the interviewer and noted areas for improvement

 > **🟥 R – Result:**
-> The experience improved my confidence and helped me identify areas for growth, such as pausing before answering and maintaining eye contact.
+> The mock interview improved my readiness for real interviews.
+I became more confident, learned how to manage stress, and developed better posture and articulation.
+I also learned that preparation and authenticity make a lasting impression in professional interviews.

 ---